 THAT PEOPLE LOVE YOU FOR EXACTLY WHO YOU ARE.

 Should I say it louder for the people in the back?

 And honestly, that’s such a beautiful thing.
 Which for me, makes this special in particular, one of the tip-top best Halloween Special Presentations of the twentieth century.
 Not to mention the non-sensical disco dance at the end where Dracula is channeling his inner Tony Manero.
 Look I know we were at the peak end of the disco craze in the late 70s’, but this is just weirdly out of place.
 You know what tho?
-I’m on board with it because that’s part of the marvelous phenomena that makes these specials so unique and nostalgically fuzzy.
+I’m on board with it because that’s part of the marvelous phenomena that make these specials so unique and nostalgically fuzzy.

-While The Halloween That Almost Wasn’t eventually made its way to the Disney Trick or Treat Halloween block from 1983-1996; and then to VHS retitled as The Night Dracula Saved The World, it never got a much deserved DVD release.
-Or hell, in this case a special Blu-Ray is much deserved for this gem.
+While The Halloween That Almost Wasn’t eventually made its way to the Disney Trick or Treat Halloween block from 1983-1996; and then to VHS retitled as The Night Dracula Saved The World, it never got a much-deserved DVD release.
+Or hell, in this case, a special Blu-Ray is much deserved for this gem.
 I’m looking at you Arrow Video and Shout Factory.
 The ball is in your court.